sukizzz/sukizzz.github.io/index.md

-Hello this is Suki and welcome to my personal blog documenting my working progress and what I have learned about AI from the fastai course.
+Hello this is Suki :)!
+Welcome to my personal blog, where I will be documenting my exciting journey through the fastai course and my exploration of the fascinating world of artificial intelligence (AI).
+Join me as I delve into the depths of deep learning, uncovering its applications, methodologies, and the incredible possibilities it holds for the future.

 ![Image of fast.ai logo](images/logo.png)

-* Note: All pages on the blog, including this one, use [Markdown](https://guides.github.com/features/mastering-markdown/).
-You can include images:

-## So, What is fast.ai?

-And you can include links, like this [link to fast.ai](https://www.fast.ai).
-Posts will appear after this file.
+Hope you enjoy and have fun :)!

+## My Journey into the World of AI